loginx/rails-wedding/README.md

 RSVP Management for guests
 --------------------------

-The submission process allows the visitor to RSVP for an arbitrary amount of guests.
+The submission process allows the visitor to RSVP for an arbitrary number of guests.

 I've used the [`cocoon`][2] gem to dynamically add/remove guest forms to the